 - What do you really want from life?
 Where do you see yourself in 10-15 years?

 - What truly makes you happy?
-Travelling?
+Traveling?
 Playing video games?
 Writing a novel?
+Reading an inspiring book?

 - What are the skills you’ve always wanted to master but never had time to?